Sarah0Haras/Bellabeat-Case-Study/README.md

 ```
 ![Sheet 2 (2)](https://user-images.githubusercontent.com/113477899/194174915-46d0bb92-8adb-4a77-8298-86873e9b88ce.png)![Sheet 3](https://user-images.githubusercontent.com/113477899/194174959-9892bec1-f0e0-4a4b-b705-c63c41693ca9.png)

-From the above graph, most days user walk the recommended number of steps except for Sunday.
-Another finding is that users didn’t sleep the recommended amount of time (8hours a day)
+From the above graph, most days users walk the recommended number of steps except for Sunday.
+Another finding is that users didn’t sleep the recommended amount of time (8 hours a day).

 #### Total hourly steps by hours